build-your-own-internet/byoi/future/name-resolution/003-nr-authoritative-server/README.md

 unix  2      [ ACC ]     STREAM     LISTENING     129228   21/knotd             /rundir/knot.sock
 ```

+Here's what this is telling us overall, what software is listening for what types of network connections.
+Like many of these programs, this tells us all kinds of stuff, only some of which we care about right now.
+Let's highlight the things that are important to us for this chapter:

+1. Proto.
+This indicates [tcp](../../../chapters/glossary.md#tcp-transmission-control-protocol) or [udp](../../../chapters/glossary.md#udp-user-datagram-protocol).
+2. Local Address: You'll see an IP address followed by a port (`:` and a number).
+   * IP address: This is address that the software that is listening is listening on.
+This will typically be the one and only external IP address that the machine has (in our case, `2.0.0.107`).
+However, you may also see an IP address that starts with `127`.
+In that case, the machine is *only* listening for connections from sources that are **internal** to the machine and isn't listening for connections from the overall network.
-As you can glean from the output, the command displays all of the `programs` that are `listening` for network connections and the port they are listening on.
-You can see that `knot` is listening on `2.0.0.107` on port `53` for both `TCP` and `UDP` protocols.
+   * Port: You see port `53` for both `TCP` and `UDP` protocols.
 As you may recall from other chapters, port `53` is the standard port used for `DNS` requests.
-You will also see the `PID` (Process ID) for the `knot` server, i.e. `21`, in this output.
-The `PID` when you run the same command might be different.
+3. PID/Program name: mostly what we see here is `21/knotd` (**NOTE:** This might be a different number on your host-dns machine, that's okay).
+This means that the program that is listening on this network port is "knotd" (which stands for knot daemon), and it's process-id is `21`.
+The process ID is useful if you ever want to stop and restart the daemon (by running the `kill <process-id>` command).

 You might be wondering why we have `udp 0 0 2.0.0.107:53 0.0.0.0:* 21/knotd` represented not just once but 6 (SIX) times!
 We wondered the same thing!
 This is why we are best friends!
-Turns out, knot is multi-threaded, which means each one of those 6 (SIX) lines in the output points to a different thread that can handle the DNS request simultaneously.
+Turns out, knot is "multi-threaded," which means each one of those 6 (SIX) lines in the output points to a different running instance of the software that can handle any incoming DNS requests simultaneously.

 We are almost there!
 Before we can issue a `dig` command to see the DNS request working, we have one more thing to take care of.

 ## Update your host-dns's `/etc/resolv.conf` file

-Finally, in order to use the Knot server's information about the names on our internet, we need to tell the `host-dns` machine to use **itself** to resolve hostnames.
 The configuration we have done so far is to get knot running.
 Now, we need to configure host-dns to know how to resolve names.

+So now, in order to use the Knot server's information about the names on our internet, we need to tell the `host-dns` machine to use **itself** to resolve hostnames.
 This pattern should be familiar since we had to configure either `/etc/hosts` or `/etc/nsswitch.conf` for similar ends in our earlier exploration of name resolution.

 We talked in [chapter 1 of this section](../../../chapters/name-resolution/1-nr-getting-started/README.md#how-does-your-computer-know-where-to-go-to-resolve-a-name) about how a machine knows who to ask to resolve a name.
 Take a moment and have a look at the `/etc/resolv.conf` file on the `host-dns` machine: